To be Patagonia or not be Patagonia...?

 Instances like Uber, remind us that deliberation is essential.
 Always ask yourself why you want to do something or think you should do something.
 If you have a hard time coming to an answer, don’t give up but consider changing how you go about it to better reflect your intention.

-Lastly, companies listed in the Axiom-Harris Study got there because of conviction.
-You don’t have a target audience so you can please everyone, so commit to your values and commit to the people who appreciate and support your business.
+Lastly, companies listed in the Axiom-Harris Study got there because of their conviction.
+Businesses don’t define a target audience to then try and please everyone.
+Commit to your values and commit to your audience.